How to Prepare for a Court Hearing: 8 Tips to Help Settle Your Nerves & Improve Your Chances of Winning

 Judge Speaking to Attorney and Her Client

 Any court appearance is no small matter.
-This is especially true when the appearance is for your court hearing.
 To say an upcoming court hearing can be intimidating is an understatement.
-Not only will proper preparation help ease the nerves heading into your court hearing, but it will also improve your chances of winning your case.
+Not only will proper preparation help ease your nerves heading into your court hearing, but it will also improve your chances of winning your case.

 Prepare Like You Would for a Marathon